isotopp/isotopp.github.io/_posts/2019-12-30-sonos-recycle-mode.md

 Unfortunately I have no idea what kind of hardware the Play:5 platform was built on in 2009.
 I have only looked into a Play:3 from 2013.
-That box had a MIPS based single core CPU and 64 MB of memory.
+That box had a PPC based single core CPU and 64 MB of memory.
 Current Sonos hardware is using, IIRC, Multicore ARM SOCs and have at least four times the amount of memory.